 Jamie Kuenzi, Lieutenant, University Police

-Zack Steuerwald, MBA, Associate Director, University Safety & Assurances
+Zack Steuerwald, MBA, Environmental Health and Safety Director, University Safety & Assurances

 The Committee will meet no less than four times per year.
 A monthly meeting schedule is established, but is dependent on sufficient agenda items.
 Meeting schedule link.